chama210/TradingStrategies/Brainstorm.md

 # Objective

-The objective of this project is to rewrite an existing python implementation of q-sum and buy-and-hold trading methodologies in Java.
+The objective of this project is to rewrite an existing python implementation of ([cusum](https://algofin.substack.com/p/algorithmic-trading-models-cumulative) as in cumulative sum?) and buy-and-hold trading methodologies in Java.
 This implementation will also utilize an api to query fresh trading data.
 This implementation is will also allow for the user to issue commands.

+A similar strategy to consider is [rubber banding](https://www.quantifiedstrategies.com/rubber-band-trading-strategy/).

+These investment strategies will be back tested to determine optimality.
+> Backtesting is the general method for seeing how well a strategy or model would have done ex-post.
+> Backtesting assesses the viability of a trading strategy by discovering how it would play out using historical data.
+> If backtesting works, traders and analysts may have the confidence to employ it going forward.

+Possibility of adding heuristics, such as:
+stock has been split -> buy, etc.

+Notes:
+1. For information on quantitative trading see [this](https://www.investopedia.com/terms/q/quantitative-trading.asp)
+2. For information on stock analysis see [this](https://www.investopedia.com/terms/s/stock-analysis.asp)

 # Approach

 User Stories
-1. Users can create query data in regards to a specific stock price (CLI or GUI?)
+1. Users can create query data in regards to a specific stock
-   1.
+   1. Price
+   2. Volume
+   3. Total Value
+   4. etc.
 2. users can query an analysis
+   1. mean-value
+   2. mean-high
+   3. etc.
+3. User can check whether a stock is ranging or trending
+   1. ranging - the stock value is oscilating within a fixed range
+   2. trending - the stock value is rising are falling significantly over an extended period of time.

+Functional Requirements
+1. System should support simple caching of information to reduce network load and api calls
+2.

 # Tools and Technologies
 ## Libraries